[This is part two of a three-part series on the Pulahan War. Find the links for parts one or three here.]

 Where faith does not kill and where God alone does reign.

 Scratch a stone in Manila and you’ll dig up all kinds of interesting history, right?
-By the way, the Creative Commons image at the top of this post is by Fechi Fajardo.
+By the way, the Creative Commons image below is by Fechi Fajardo.
 If you’re wondering what that net is, it’s a practice driving range for the Intramuros golf course!
 Oh, what would Rizal think?

 In the opening chapter of Hotel Oriente, heroine Della Berget describes Manila’s Intramuros as “an old Spanish walled enclave in the style of Gibraltar, plunked down in the middle of the tropics.”